-capital production.
-We then investigate the economy over the full transition equilibrium paths.
-In particular, our rich framework naturally enables us to answer how the effects of school closures differ across child cohorts of different ages at the time of the school closure and what role the substitutability between private and public investments plays in determining the consequences of school closures.
+in the child human capital production.
+We then investigate the economy over the full transition equilibrium paths.3 In particular, our rich framework naturally enables us to answer how the effects of school closures differ across child cohorts of different ages at the time of the school closure and what role the substitutability between private and public investments plays in determining the consequences of school closures.

 Our first finding on aggregate consequences is that school closures have long-lasting adverse effects on the aggregate economy.
-For instance, the year-long closure (including vacations) would lead to up to 0.7% decline in outputs over a number of decades to follow.
-When we sum up these persistent output losses over the next century, the accumulated output loss relative to the annual output is around 38%.
-In the short term, as parents' incentive to substitute for the reduced public inputs increases, aggregate capital accumulation is negatively affected, which in turn affects aggregate output negatively.
+For instance, the year-long closure (including vacations) would lead to up to 0.8% decline in outputs over a number of decades to follow.
+When we sum up these persistent output losses over the next century, the accumulated output loss relative to annual output is around 42%.4 In the short term, as parents' incentive to substitute for the reduced public inputs increases, aggregate capital accumulation is negatively affected, which in turn affects aggregate output negatively.
 More importantly, as the children directly affected by the school closure shocks enter the labor market, the decreased human capital accumulated during their childhood contributes negatively to outputs persistently in the following decades.
 On the other hand, we find that the adverse effects of school closures on college attainment and cross-sectional inequality exist to a lesser extent.
 We show that general equilibrium plays a very important quantitative role in mitigating the above aggregate effects.
-Specifically, when we fix the prices at the stationary equilibrium level, we find that college-educated labor falls by more than twice as much, and output effects can be overstated substantially.
+Specifically, when we fix the prices at the stationary equilibrium level, we find that college-educated labor inputs fall by more than twice as much, and output effects can be overstated substantially.

 We then investigate the implications of school closures for intergenerational mobility.
 Unlike the modest effects on inequality, we find that the school closure shocks considerably strengthen the extent to which income distribution is associated between parents and children.
-Specifically, a 1-year school closure would lower the probability of children born into the bottom income quintile moving up to the top quintile by up to 7%.
+Specifically, a 1-year school closure would lower the probability of children born into the bottom income quintile moving up to the top quintile by up to 8%.
 We also find significant losses (around 2% on average) in average lifetime income for the affected cohorts.
-In particular, the adverse effects on relative mobility (measured by intergenerational elasticities and the upward mobility rate) are found to be larger among older children.
+In particular, these adverse effects are found to be generally larger among older children.
 This is due to the temporary nature of the school closure shock.
-We show that although younger school-aged children are more negatively affected on impact than older ones, the equalizing effect of public education (Fernandez and Rogerson 1998) enables those young children (especially more disadvantaged children) to recover over time in the following periods without school closures.
-We further show that both the direct impact of the school closures on the child human capital production function as well as the endogenous parental responses, featuring positive income gradients especially in financial investments for older children, underlie the above
+We show that although younger school-aged children are more negatively affected on impact than older ones, the equalizing effect of public education (Fernandez and Rogerson 1998) enables those young children (especially more disadvantaged children) to recover over time in the following periods without school closures.5 We further show that both the direct impact of the school closures on the child human capital production function as well as the endogenous parental responses, featuring positive income gradients especially in financial investments for older children, underlie the above findings.6

-&lt;sup>3We also confirm that our model-generated data following the school shocks are in line with the causal evidence of school closures on test scores in the Netherlands (Engzell, Frey, and Verhagen 2021) as well as time-use evidence in Germany (Grewenig, Lergetporer, Werner, Woessmann, and Zierow 2021).
+$^{^{3}}$ Before conducting the main experiments, we confirm that our model-generated data following a short-term school closure shock are in line with the causal evidence of school closures on test scores in the Netherlands (Engzell, Frey, and Verhagen 2021) as well as time-use evidence in Germany (Grewenig, Lergetporer, Werner, Woessmann, and Zierow 2021).

-&lt;sup>4The half-year-long closure would lead to an accumulated aggregate output loss of 17% over the next 100 years.
+$^{^{4}}$ The half-year-long closure would lead to an accumulated aggregate output loss of 19% over the next 100 years.

-&lt;sup>5In fact, this is consistent with the empirical evidence by Kuhfeld et al. (2020) showing that students who lose more ground during summer break experience steeper growth during the following school year.
+$^{{}^{5}}$ In fact, this is consistent with the empirical evidence by Kuhfeld et al. (2020) showing that students who lose more ground during summer break experience steeper growth during the following school year.